mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 In the case of `POST` endpoints that create new resources (e.g., initiating a payment or a refund) the backend cannot determine on its own whether two requests with identical request bodies is due to a retry or a request to create two resources.
-The PoS V10 API thus requires the client to set an *idempotency-key* header (`X-MP-Idempotency-Key`) on each request when calling the following endpoints, to allow the backend to identify retried calls:
+The PoS V10 API thus requires the client to set an *idempotency-key* header (`X-MobilePay-Idempotency-Key`) on each request when calling the following endpoints, to allow the backend to identify retried calls:
 ````
 POST /api/v10/payments